 - Take part in an alcohol treatment program

-Drivers arrested with a BAC over 0.20% can face other sentencing enhancements.
-In this situation, drivers could be ordered to attend 60 hours of an alcohol treatment program in addition to the penalties discussed above.
+Drivers arrested with a BAC over 0.20% can face other sentencing enhancements as well.
+In this situation, drivers might be ordered to attend 60 hours of an alcohol treatment program in addition to the penalties discussed above.

 Complete a Free Case Evaluation form now